Fujiki-Nakamura/MLND/capstone/report.md

 <p><b>Label encoding of the categorical features</b>
 <br>&nbsp;&nbsp;
 Generally speaking, Machine Learning algorithms don't work with categorical features without any preprocess on them.
 So, we have to preprocess categorical features.
 We have two way to preprocess: Label encoding and one-hot encoding.
 Label encoding gives numerical labels to all classes in a categorical feature.
 Label encoded, `n` classes in a categorical feature is converted into the value between `0` and `n - 1`.
 We can keep the order of the classes in label encoding.
 To consider the order of the values in the categorical features, we preprocess the categorical features with label encoding for XGBoost.
-The order is lexicographical one (For example, A, AA, AB, ..., B, BA, BB, ..., ZZ).
+The order is a lexicographical one (For example, A, AA, AB, ..., B, BA, BB, ..., ZZ and not like A, B, ..., AA, AB, ..., ZZ).
 </p>

 <p><b>One-hot encoding of the categorical features</b>